real estate dispute arbitration in Peoria, Illinois 61612

 Whitaker ordered Maplewood Properties to pay Cullen $48,500 in damages — a compromise amount reflecting repairs directly tied to the nondisclosure but limiting compensation for standard wear and tear.
 Additionally, both sides were ordered to split the arbitration costs.

 This arbitration settlement ended months of legal uncertainty, offering a practical resolution without escalation to a full court trial.
-For Mark Cullen, the ruling meant he could finally begin restoring his home with partial financial relief.
+For the claimant, the ruling meant he could finally begin restoring his home at a local employer relief.
 For Maplewood Properties, it was a clear reminder of the importance of full transparency in property sales.

 The Cullen vs. Maplewood case remains a notable example in Peoria’s real estate community, highlighting how arbitration can serve as an efficient, balanced forum for resolving complex property disputes.